krillavilla/Cybersecurity_Tools_Management_API/README.md

 The goal of this project is to create a backend API that manages a centralized repository of cybersecurity tools, including role-based access control for various users (e.g., tool administrators and users).

-This project demonstrates skills in backend development, secure authentication using Auth0, database management, and deploying scalable APIs on platforms like Heroku.
+This project demonstrates skills in backend development, secure authentication using Auth0, database management, and deploying scalable APIs on platforms like Render.
 It is designed to solve real-world problems in the cybersecurity domain by organizing tools into functional categories and ensuring secure and efficient access for users.

 ---

 ## Hosted API URL

-The API is hosted live at: **[https://securityapp.herokuapp.com](https://securityapp.herokuapp.com)**
+The API is hosted live at: **[https://cybersecurity-tools-api.onrender.com](https://cybersecurity-tools-api.onrender.com)**

 ---